Hip Arthroscopy Surgery Cost and Procedure Guide

 - Imaging costs

-- 7 days worth of any medication prescribed by your surgeon
+- 7 days worth of any medication prescribed by the surgeon

 - A standard mobility aid such as crutches or a cane